 - Help you prepare simple questions for your medical team

 Language and cultural support.
 Cura does not replace professional interpreters, but it can help you access language support and understand general practical information.
-This might include basic explanations about clinic routines, local customs and what to expect on typical procedure days.
+This may include basic explanations about clinic routines, local customs and what to expect on typical procedure days.

-- What are the main benefits and limits of the proposed procedure for my situation
+- What are the main benefits and limits of the proposed procedure for my situation?

-- How long should I stay near the clinic after treatment
+- How long should I stay near the clinic after treatment?

-- How will information be shared with my local doctors at home
+- How will information be shared with my local doctors at home?

 - Sudden chest pain or trouble breathing

-- Heavy bleeding that does not slow
+- Heavy bleeding that does not slow down

 - High fever with chills or feeling very unwell